cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 The foundational construct of any software supply chain is the source code.
 The initial step in securing a supply chain is establishing and ensuring the integrity of the source code.
 "Integrity" in this context means that the source code and tags found in the repository have not changed or altered from the code created by the developer.
 This includes potential malicious changes introduced by a local compromise on the developers machine.
 To maintain integrity, organizations must take steps to verify the source of the code added to their first party products and libraries.

 It is fundamental to the supply chain that the development activity employs software development best practices.
 Agile methodologies of "continuous improvement" have been embraced in the industry and enabled through CI/CD pipelines and automated testing.
-These pipelines must be properly configured to access source code on-demand in order to build, deploy, and release artefacts at the cadence the organization needs.
+These pipelines must be properly configured to access source code on-demand in order to build, deploy, and release artifacts at the cadence the organization needs.

 Identity and Access management (IAM) is the biggest attack vector, regardless of platform or vendor, and it is critical to carefully manage IAM policies to provide both developers and agents secure access to source code.
 Pipeline agents and human developers must have their access and privileges calibrated to their roles within the organization and be given secure means to authenticate to those roles.